I, Roommate: Plot

-Fry has been living in the Planet Express offices, making messes, leaving food out (which attracts owls, the vermin of New New York), wasting water, and generally disrupting business.
-When it is discovered, however, that Fry has eaten the professor's alien mummy (mistaking it for beef jerky) which the professor was going to eat himself, he declares that Fry has to go.
+Fry has been living in the Planet Express offices for a month, making messes, leaving food out (which attracts owls, the vermin of New New York), wasting water, and generally disrupting business.
+When Fry eats Professor Farnsworth's alien mummy (mistaking it for beef jerky) which Farnsworth was going to eat himself, the crew insists that Fry search for his own place to live.

-Fry then moves in with Bender.
-Bender lives in a robot apartment, which is little more than a two-cubic meter stall, and it soon becomes clear that Bender's cramped apartment cannot meet Fry's needs.
-Fry cannot even sleep properly, though this is mostly due to Bender repeating "kill all humans" in his sleep.
+Bender allows Fry to move into his robot apartment, which is little more than a two-cubic meter stall, but it soon becomes clear that Bender's cramped apartment cannot meet Fry's needs.
+Fry cannot even sleep properly, due to Bender repeating "kill all humans" in his sleep.
 The two begin a search for a living space that will satisfy them both, only to conclude that none of the properties they viewed is remotely livable.
-Bender and Fry then overhear that one of Professor Farnsworth's colleagues has died, and Fry and Bender are able to lease his spacious, fully furnished apartment.
+Bender and Fry then overhear that one of Farnsworth's colleagues has died, and Fry and Bender are able to lease his spacious, fully furnished apartment.
 Bender plans to live in the apartment's tiny closet.
 To the theme of The Odd Couple, Fry and Bender make themselves at home.

 The two hold a housewarming party, and the guests arrive with various gifts, including a miniature fruit salad tree from Leela.
 When the group attempts to watch All My Circuits on the apartment's gigantic television, they discover that Bender's antenna interferes with the building's satellite reception.
 The landlady promptly evicts Bender.
 Fry decides to stay, so Bender returns to his old apartment alone.
 He then embarks on a self-destructive sobriety binge, eventually cutting off his own antenna in the hope that he can move back in with Fry.

 When Fry realizes that a robot's antenna is vital to his self-esteem, he helps Bender locate and reattach it, and then moves back in with Bender.
 When Fry is concerned that his miniature fruit salad tree will not get enough light in the windowless stall, Bender replies that there is a window in the closet and opens a hidden door, revealing a complete living suite more than spacious enough for Fry.
 To Bender's confusion, Fry happily moves into the "closet".